So, what is a contextual menu in Windows? We will cover this and why they are necessary and their benefits to us when we use a computer.

 One of the main

-Some critics argue that this kind of menu creates confusion to the user and other issues like where can be displayed because of limited space areas.
+Some critics argue that it creates confusion for the user and other issues like where can be displayed because of limited space areas.

 In my view, they are essential and a reasonable solution for our limitations in our current 2D user interfaces.